aframevr/aframe/docs/core/component.md

 ## Interface / Lifecycle Methods

-When writing a component, we implement one or several methods of the component interface.
+When writing a component, we implement at least one of the methods of the component interface.
 Most of these methods are lifecycle handlers.
 With the schema being the anatomy, the lifecycle methods are the physiology; the schema defines the data, the lifecycle methods *use* the data.
 A component has access to `this.data` which in a single-property schema is a value and in a multi-property schema is an object.

 The handlers will almost always interact with the entity.
 Read about the [entity API](./entity.md) if you have not already.

-### `.init()`
+### `.init ()`

-`.init` is called once in a component's lifecycle when it is attached to the entity.
+A-Frame calls `.init()` only once in a component's lifecycle: when we attach the component to the entity.
 The init handler is generally used to set up state and instantiate variables that may used throughout a component.
-Not every component will need to define `.init`.
-It is similar to `createdCallback` or `React.ComponentDidMount`.
+Not every component will need to define `.init()`. `.init()` is analogous to `HTMLElement.createdCallback` or `React.ComponentDidMount`.

+[camera]: ../components/camera.md

 For example, the [camera component][camera]'s `init` creates and sets the camera.